SiliconLabs/bluetooth_stack_features/system_and_performance/bluetooth_tx_and_rx_activity_indicator_pins/readme.md

 2. Using the project configurator install the PRS Software Component.

+3. Install the **Legacy Advertising** component, if it is not yet installed (Bluetooth > Feature)

-3. Copy the attached app.c into your project.
+4. Copy the attached app.c into your project.

-4. The application calls a single function to enable the RX/TX activity pins.
+5. The application calls a single function to enable the RX/TX activity pins.

-5. In  `app_init()`, configure the TX and RX indicators to the desired pins.
+6. In  `app_init()`, configure the TX and RX indicators to the desired pins.
 The example below outputs RX activity on PORTB0 and TX activity on PORTB1.

    ```  c
    enableDebugGpios(gpioPortB,0,gpioPortB,1);
    ```

-6. Build your project and flash it to your device.
+7. Build your project and flash it to your device.